 The amount of location data generated and models that are being developed is increasing quickly.
 Remote sensing provides exabytes of Earth observation data, sensor networks generate measurements with unprecedented velocity, social networks, autonomous cars, smart cities, and the Internet of Things (IoT) add to these collections.
 Traditionally, geospatial data management is based on curating datasets and catalogue services which provide the ability to filter datasets based on size, location, and thematic focus.
-For example, the Worldview-3 satellite observes the world at a resolution of 31cm per pixel, which translates into 10.4 million pixels per km2 , and covers 680, 000km2 a day1 resulting in more than 7 trillion pixels per day.
+For example, the Worldview-3 satellite observes the world at a resolution of 31cm per pixel, which translates into 10.4 million pixels per square kilometer, and covers 680,000 square kilometer a day, resulting in more than 7 trillion pixels per day.

 Application users would like to solve such challenges knowing which model to use, which task is the model relevant for and finding all objects of a certain type in a huge data cube or a large point cloud.
 And users will want to be able to search broadly, interactively, fast and using different or even mixed modalities.
 For example, you want to search using a text query and retrieve images from a satellite data collection, retrieve models from a database of existing models.
 Similarly, you want to search with an image for locations on Earth that have a certain similarity.
 You want to monitor broad areas to rapidly identify changes like emergencies or disasters to alert and guide rescue teams.
 When you are on the go, you might want to search with audio description of what you aim to find and you want to search across all geospatial data representations (vector, raster, text, object, fields, etc.).

 This is the 1st International Workshop on Searching and Mining Large Collections of Geospatial Data (GeoSearch) that brings together the art of search engine construction with both geospatial data modeling and data processing and management.

 Manil Maskey (NASA)